sakur0zxy/R-practice/README.md

 # R-practice
-for the R language practice
+for the R language practice and study

 ## practice 1 ##